EN

 • Tumours, malignancies, radiation, infections, insect bites, etc.

-Mixed forms of oedema
+Mixed forms of lymphoedema

 In addition to the primary and secondary types of lymphoedema, mixed forms of oedema can also develop: